Leica Q2 vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the Q2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Q2 is a recent model that features in the current product line-up of Leica.
-In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GH5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica Q2 Manual (free pdf) or the online Panasonic GH5 Manual.
+Further information on the features and operation of the Q2 and GH5 can be found, respectively, in the Leica Q2 Manual (free pdf) or the online Panasonic GH5 Manual.

 So what is the bottom line?
 Is the Leica Q2 better than the Panasonic GH5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.